Foliated manifolds, algebraic K-theory, and a secondary invariant

 \begin{ddd} If $\nabla$ is a connection on a real vector bundle on $M$, then we define

 If $(M,\cF)$ is a real foliated manifold and $\nabla$ extends a flat partial connection, then we define

 \end{ddd}

-The $\hA$-form is multiplicative, i.e. the $\hA$-form of a direct sum of connections is the product of $\hA$-forms.
+The $\hA$-form is multiplicative, i.e., the $\hA$-form of a direct sum of connections is the product of the $\hA$-forms of the summands.
 Furthermore, the $\hA$-form of a trivial connection is the multiplicative unit.